 - Measuring the fiscal and criminal justice effects of these reforms and reinvestments to ensure that projected results and benefits are achieved.

-Use this map to learn more about states’ justice reinvestment and related sentencing and corrections legislation.
+Use this map to learn more about states’ justice reinvestment and related juvenile justice reforms.
 Continue reading for additional information about these state initiatives and related assistance.

 NCSL Justice Reinvestment Resources